You can get paid for writing about your favorite things and earn a sustainable income.

 While a copywriter can write about anything, it is better to pick your niche depending upon your interest and knowledge.

-If you are serious about taking up copywriting as your profession, I would highly recommend taking a course on it.
+If you are serious about taking up copywriting as your profession, get your knowledge up.

 7. Proofread Other People's Writing